enigmatry/entry-angular-building-blocks/libs/entry-components/theming-setup.md

 @use 'entry-components/styles/generator';
 ```

-## Remove prebuilt Material themes
+## Remove prebuilt themes

-To ensure proper theming customization, it's essential to remove all built-in Angular Material themes from the angular.json file as demonstrated below:
+In order to achieve optimal theming customization, it is crucial to eliminate all pre-existing Angular Material themes from the `angular.json` file, as illustrated in the example provided below.

 ```diff
 "architect": {